People

 My professional background is heavily focused on research and diplomacy that facilitates the transatlantic relationship.
 To this end, I have previously held positions with the US Department of State, the Office of the Government of the Czech Republic, and the Atlantic Council.

-Research summary
+Research

 I am broadly interested in sustainable democratic transitions and authoritarian politics.
-My doctoral research applies a mixed-methods approach to analyze EU funding and accession policies in Central and Eastern European member and candidate states.
+My doctoral research applies a mixed-methods approach to analyse EU funding and accession policies in Central and Eastern European member and candidate states.